Farnsworth Art Museum

 Overview

-Through my summer at the Farnsworth, I worked on visuals for three exhibitions, Anne Buckwalter’s Manors, In Focus: Early American Art, and Along The Goose River: Andrew Wyeth’s Secret Subject under the supervision of their creative director, Raphael Baeza.
-My deliverables ranged from zines to photos to signage and increased my understanding of brand strategy, marketing, and production.
+Through my summer at the Farnsworth and, I worked on visuals for two exhibitions, Anne Buckwalter’s Manors and In Focus: Early American Art, under the supervision of their creative director, Rafael Baeza.
+Towards the end of my internship, I began working on a section panel for Along The Goose River: Andrew Wyeth’s Secret Subject which lead to a commission in the fall.
+The experience increased my understanding of brand strategy, marketing, and the print production process.

 Scope